 In June 2016, the FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments (ASU 2016-13), which requires that financial assets measured at amortized cost be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on historical experience, current conditions, and reasonable and supportable forecasts that affect collectability.
 ASU 2016-13 also eliminates the concept of "other-than-temporary" impairment when evaluating available-for-sale debt investments and instead focuses on determining whether any impairment is a result of a credit loss or other factors.
 An entity will recognize an allowance for credit losses on available-for-sale debt investments rather than an other-than-temporary impairment that reduces the cost basis of the investment.
-ASU 2016-13 is effective for annual periods beginning after December 15, 2022, including interim periods within those annual periods.
-Early adoption is permitted.
-The Company is in the process of evaluating the impact of this new guidance on its financial statements.
+For EGCs, ASU 2016-13 is effective for annual periods beginning after December 15, 2022 and interim periods within those fiscal years.
+For public business entities, ASU 2016-13 is effective for annual periods beginning after December 15, 2019 and interim periods within those fiscal years.
+As of November 30, 2021, the Company will no longer be considered an EGC and will be required to adopt ASU 2016-13 at the beginning of the fiscal year that EGC status is lost.
+As such, the Company will adopt ASU 2016-13 effective December 1, 2020.
+The Company does not expect the adoption to have a material impact on its financial statements.

 In November 2018, the FASB issued ASU No. 2018-18, Collaborative Arrangements (Topic 808): Clarifying the Interaction between Topic 808 and Topic 606 (ASU 2018-18).
 ASU 2018-18 clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue when the collaborative arrangement participant is a customer in the context of a unit of account and precludes recognizing as revenue consideration received from a collaborative arrangement participant if the participant is not a customer.
-ASU 2018-18 is effective for annual periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
+For EGCs, ASU 2018-18 is effective for annual periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
+For public business entities, ASU 2018-18 is effective for annual periods beginning after December 15, 2019 and interim periods within those fiscal years.
+As of November 30, 2021, the Company will no longer be considered an EGC and will be required to adopt ASU 2018-18 at the beginning of the fiscal year that EGC status is lost.
+As such, the Company will adopt ASU 2018-18 effective December 1, 2020.
 ASU 2018-18 requires retrospective adoption to the date the Company adopted Topic 606 by recognizing a cumulative-effect adjustment to the opening balance of retained earnings of the earliest annual period presented.
 Early adoption is permitted, but no earlier than an entity's adoption date of Topic 606.
 The Company does not expect the adoption to have a material impact on its financial statements.